ShindouMihou/Rose-Java-Driver/README.md

 The official Java driver for [RoseDB](https://github.com/ShindouMihou/RoseDB) with simple implementations; this covers all of the functions of RoseDB as of writing from updating values to deleting, adding values to filtering and aggregation of database and collections.
 It basically has everything.

 ## Important notes
-Please use **JAVA 11** since we do not support Java 8 anymore simply because it is too outdated.
+Please use **JAVA 11** or higher since we do not support Java 8 anymore simply because it is too outdated.

 ## How to get started?
 Assuming you have installed RoseDB onto a server or your own computer and also installed the driver onto your Java project (if you haven't please look at Installation section)